General information about applying for our undergraduate courses and the interview process.

 Jamie Thompson (2003) Winner of Knights of Illumination 2012 for his work as Lighting Designer for the concert tours of the band The Script.

 View profiles of the academic staff who teach on this course.
-Click on each staff member to see their CV.
+Click on each staff member to find out more about them.

-View profiles of the Class of 2016 for this course.
-Click on each student to see to their CV.
+View profiles of the Class of 2018 for this course.
+Click on each student to find out more about them.